 413. The Support Assistants will provide 24-hour care seven days a week to victims, witnesses and others (beneficiaries).
-In performing these functions the Support Assistants will: (i) attend to all their practical needs; (ii) accompany them at all times and support them during medical and other appointments; (iii) keep them informed of current and future happenings, thereby ensuring that they understand Court and other processes relating to their stay in the Netherlands; (iv) inform them of their rights and duties in relation to the Court; (v) ensure that they arrive on time for all appointments and Court appearances by coordinating with the bodies responsible for operations and protection, among others; (vi) monitor their physical and emotional well-being; (vii) identify their needs are met, and (viii) act as interpreters or work with the assistance of interpreters as required.
+In performing these functions the Support Assistants will: (i) attend to all their practical needs; (ii) accompany them at all times and support them during medical and other appointments; (iii) keep them informed of current and future happenings, thereby ensuring that they understand Court and other processes relating to their stay in the Netherlands; (iv) inform them of their rights and duties in relation to the Court; (v) ensure that they arrive on time for all appointments and Court appearances by coordinating with the bodies responsible for operations and protection, among others; (vi) monitor their physical and emotional well-being; (vii) identify their needs and alert the special police officer (SPO) when required in order to ensure that their needs are met, and (viii) act as interpreters or work with the assistance of interpreters as required.
 Support Assistant functions are required twenty-four hours a day, seven days a week.
 Consequently, Support Assistants are required to work day, evening and night shifts.